Your Partnership Income Tax Questions Answered

 A partnership is a business owned by several individuals who have signed a partnership agreement and have invested in the business.
 There are various types of partnerships, but all pay income tax in the same way.

 A limited liability company (LLC) with more than one owner (called "members") is usually taxed as a partnership because the IRS does not recognize LLC's as business entities for tax purposes.
-(An LLC may elect to be taxed as a corporation.)
-See more about LLC's as partnerships, below.
+(An LLC may also elect to be taxed as a corporation or S corporation.)

 A single-member LLC (with only one owner) is taxed as a sole proprietorship, not a partnership.
 The single-member LLC business income is reported on Schedule C of the person's personal tax return.

 When are Partnership Income Tax Returns Due?

 Form 1065 and the individual Schedule K-1's are due March 15 of the year following the tax year.
 (This date was changed in 2016, for the 2017 tax year and beyond.)
 If March 15 falls on a weekend or holiday, the due date is the next business day.

 See this article about Due Dates for Business Taxes for the exact due dates for the current tax year.

 How Do I File a Partnership income Tax Return?